BEMI 2026

 BEMI will give young musicians an understanding of how performance changes over time, connect them to the historical context of the music, and show them that learning history can be an embodied experience through performance.
 The opportunity to learn from experts and perform alongside professionals will show them that they can strive for greatness in whatever they do--they belong with the best!

 Danur Kvilhaug is active as a lutenist and vocalist, performing regularly throughout North America.
-Recent engagements include performances with the Newberry Consort, Les Delices, Bourbon Baroque, Tonos del Sur, and the Bloomington Symphony Orchestra.
+Recent engagements include performances with the Newberry Consort, Les Delices, Bourbon Baroque, Tonos, and the Bloomington Symphony Orchestra.
 Additionally, he has performed at the Madison Early Music Festival, the Bloomington Early Music Festival, and with the Red River Lyric Opera’s 2019 performance of Francesco Cavalli’s La Calisto.
 In addition to performing, he has held several teaching appointments, teaching courses in music history and music theory at the Indiana University Jacobs School of Music and The University of Oklahoma.
 He received his MM in Musicology from The University of Oklahoma, as well as an MM and Performance Diploma in historical performance at Indiana University under the tutelage of Nigel North.
 He is currently pursuing a doctorate in historical performance practice at Case Western Reserve University under the tutelage of Charles Weaver.

 • Established in 1992 by renowned violin pedagogue Stanley Ritchie and his associates, Bloomington Early Music (BLEM) began as an inspiring community concert series under the name Early Music Associates.
 Two years later, a group of enterprising students from Indiana University’s Early Music Institute—now the Historical Performance Institute (HPI)—joined this community effort to establish the Bloomington Early Music Festival.
 Over the next three decades, our organization has brought to south central Indiana some of the world’s most significant performers of music of the medieval period through the early nineteenth century, many of whom themselves have deep artistic roots in this region.
 BLEM has partnered with national organizations such as Early Music America, sponsors local ensembles and educational outreach, and collaborates with the HPI, the IU Latin American Music Center, and leading music scholars at IU’s Jacobs School of Music.
 The support of emerging talent and of music that is global and multicultural stands alongside our commitment to societal engagement through music as the most cherished values of our organization.
 Our mission to enrich, educate, and inspire audiences and performers is most broadly expressed through the annual Bloomington Early Music Festival, a weeklong, free-admission series of concerts, workshops and talks given by internationally esteemed performers and scholars, alongside the many celebrated early musicians of our community.